obonaventure/cnp3/Missions/S7/ip2.rst

 If these ICMP messages are implemented correctly, your should be able to use :manpage:`traceroute(8)` in your emulated network.

+.. rubric:: Footnotes

+.. [#farp] In practice, IPv4 hosts and routers use the Address Resolution Protocol (ARP) specified in :rfc:`826` to find the hardware address that corresponds to an IPv4 address.
+However, implementing this protocol is outside the scope of this exercise.

 .. include:: ../../book/links.rst